‘The most exhilarating film I’ve ever worked on was Boiling Point,’ says Stephen Graham.

-‘Boiling Point was the most thrilling film I’ve ever worked on,’ says Stephen Graham.
+‘Boiling Point was the most exhilarating film I’ve ever worked on,’ says Stephen Graham.

-In a crisis-stricken kitchen, Stephen Graham’s new one-take film is set in real time.
+Stephen Graham’s new one-take film is set in a crisis-stricken kitchen and takes place in real time.

-He and the rest of the cast and crew explain why making the film was so exciting – and emotional.
+He and the cast and crew tell James Mottram why making the film was so exciting – and emotional.

 “It’s without a doubt the most exhilarating array of emotions I’ve ever experienced on a film set.”

-This is a bold statement coming from an actor who has worked with legendary director Martin Scorsese on films like The Irishman, Boardwalk Empire, and Gangs of New York.
+This is a bold statement coming from an actor who has collaborated with legendary director Martin Scorsese on films such as The Irishman, Boardwalk Empire, and Gangs of New York.

 Boiling Point is a real-time drama that follows 80 anxious minutes in the life of restaurant chef Andy Jones.
 It is based on a 22-minute short Graham made with director and co-writer Philip Barantini in 2019, which was shot in one take.

-No cuts, pauses, or retakes were allowed as the camera followed Graham’s chef through a hellish night in his posh restaurant.
+No cuts, pauses, or retakes were allowed as the camera followed Graham’s chef through a dreadful night in his posh restaurant.

+Barantini’s film isn’t the first to use this daring approach to filmmaking.

-Sebastian Schipper’s melodrama Victoria (2015) pulled it off brilliantly, racing through Berlin on a chaotic night, while the more sedate Russian Ark (2002) guided us through the Hermitage Museum.
+Sebastian Schipper’s melodrama Victoria (2015) pulled it off masterfully, racing through Berlin on a chaotic night, while the more sedate Russian Ark (2002) guided us through the Hermitage Museum.

-Birdman (2014), which won an Oscar, and Sam Mendes’ incredible First World War drama 1917 (2019) both gave the impression of being a single-take film (though both used multiple shots stitched together).
+Birdman (2014), which won the Academy Award for Best Picture, and Sam Mendes’ incredible First World War drama 1917 (2019) both gave the impression of being shot in a single take (though both films used multiple shots stitched together).

 The real deal, on the other hand, is Boiling Point.